Ultramann/shifu/README.md

 Shifu revolves around the concept of a command.
 A command is a function, by convention ending in `_cmd`, that _only_ calls shifu functions.
 These functions provide a declarative way to tell shifu how to wire together your cli.
 Commands are passed to one of shifu's command runners: `shifu_parse_args` and `shifu_run_cmd`.

-Let's take a look at some toy scripts to get an introduction to writing shifu commands.
+Let's take a look at some toy scripts to get an introduction to writing and using shifu commands.

 1. [Argument parsing](#argument-parsing)
 2. [Subcommand dispatch](#subcommand-dispatch)